0xprinc/checks-while-hacks/README.md

 ## External Calls

 1. Is an external contract call actually needed?
-2. Avoid delegatecall wherever possible, especially to external (even if trusted) contracts.
+2. Avoid `Delegatecall` wherever possible, especially to external (even if trusted) contracts.
 (SWC-112)
 3. If there is an error, could it cause DoS?
 Like `balanceOf()` reverting.
 (SWC-113)
 4. Would it be harmful if the call reentered into the current function?
 5. Would it be harmful if the call reentered into another function?